SrisittikumChanintorn/False-Signal-Detection-in-Trading-with-ML/README.md

    - Use the DecisionTree model to identify parameters that yield the highest Precision and F1 Score, respectively.
 These parameters are used to improve trading quality by using machine learning to filter profit/loss buy points and the corresponding sell points, based on historical data (excluding unseen data).

 6. **Model Creation:**
-   - Train DecisionTree, RandomForest, and NaïveBayes models with training set.
+   - Train DecisionTree and RandomForest models with training set.
    - Assume that every model can detect profit and loss, and is ready to predict on unseen data.

 7. **Fowardtest with unseen data ( test set ) :**